DloomPlz/personal-guides/Android-Security/AndroidSecurity.md

 If you want, you can give a lot of permissions and even give access to deeper parts of your system, if you have a rooted phone.

-Androïd tries to protect you from yourself, but it allows you to have the last word on what to install and to which app permission should be granted.
+Android tries to protect you from yourself, but it allows you to have the last word on what to install and to which app permission should be granted.

 As in any discussion about security, these things open you up to malware, not because it's bad, but because **users are the weak link**.
 So when it comes to Android security, it's not so that Android is inherently uncertain, we are.
 Android gives us a lot of power, and with great power comes great responsibility.